Kimserey/BlogArchive/20160830_bring_internationalization_websharper.md

     static member Localize(language: string) = X<unit>
 ```

-We follow the same way we used the JS.
+We follow the same way we used in JS.
-By creating an initialize function and a change language which binds directly to the JS equivalent.
+We create an `initialize` function and a `changeLanguage` which binds directly to the JS equivalent.

 Notice the notation `New` and `=>` employed `lg.Name => New [ "translation" => lg.Translation ]`.
 `New` is used to create a `JS object` and `=>` is used to create a property so we can use it together like so: `New [ "propOne" => propOne ; "propTwo"  => propTwo ]`.

+Now that we have the bindings, we can use it in a sample.

 ## 3. Usage example

 Let's now see how we can use it in an example.
-We start first by creating a WebSharper SPA and add a `Localizer` fs.
+The full source code of the sample is available here [https://github.com/Kimserey/InternationalizationSample](https://github.com/Kimserey/InternationalizationSample).

-Then we can define our templates in `localizer-tpl.html` [https://github.com/Kimserey/InternationalizationSample/blob/master/InternationalizationSample/localizer-tpl.html](https://github.com/Kimserey/InternationalizationSample/blob/master/InternationalizationSample/localizer-tpl.html).
+To make our task easier, we can define our templates in `localizer-tpl.html` [https://github.com/Kimserey/InternationalizationSample/blob/master/InternationalizationSample/localizer-tpl.html](https://github.com/Kimserey/InternationalizationSample/blob/master/InternationalizationSample/localizer-tpl.html).
 ```
 <span data-template="Text" data-translate="${Text}"></span>
 <span data-template="Date" data-translate-date="${date}" data-translate-format="${format}"></span>